 Grows in clusters, often in large numbers, at the bases of trees or stumps, especially oaks.
 Common in urban yards.
 Sometimes it looks like it's growing right out of the ground, but it is actually growing from low stumps, roots, or other buried wood.

 Edibility good when young and fresh.
 Although a good edible, ringless honeys must be thoroughly cooked, or they can cause serious stomach upset.
 Try a small amount at first, and make sure it is fully cooked.
 If gathering from urban areas, make sure no lawn treatments have been used!
 Some people use only the caps, discarding the tough stems.
 As always, be certain of your identification before eating any wild mushroom.

-Armillarias exist most of the time as a network of cells (mycelium) penetrating the tissues of living trees, frequently killing their hosts by damaging the tree’s ability to transport water and nutrients.
+Ringless honey mushrooms exist most of the time as a network of cells (mycelium) penetrating the tissues of living trees, frequently killing their hosts by damaging the tree’s ability to transport water and nutrients.
 This particular species may be an exception, however, living on dead, not living, wood.
 When ready to reproduce, the mycelium forms mushrooms, which produce spores that are released to begin new mycelia elsewhere.
-The mycelia of armillarias find new hosts by spreading through the soil.
+The mycelia find new hosts by spreading through the soil.

-Most of the mushrooms in the Armillaria geunus are parasitic on trees and can kill them, especially young or weakened ones.
+This mushroom (and its relatives in the closely related genus Armillaria) are parasitic on trees and can kill them, especially young or weakened ones.
 It can be a problem in orchards.
 Because the mycelium spreads beneath the soil surface, it can be difficult to control.

 Mushrooms are a lot like plants, but they lack chlorophyll and have to take nutrients from other materials.
 Mushrooms are neither plants nor animals.
 They are in a different kingdom — the fungi.
 Fungi include the familiar mushroom-forming species, plus the yeasts, molds, smuts, and rusts.